libero/reviewer-client/docs/adr/browser-testing.md

 This test was written using the webdriver api and requires the use of selenium to run.

 ### WebdriverIO
-The webdeiverio testing library is very lightweight but that also means its a very barebones, when testing it the tests were not as simple to write and the output for failing tests was not nvery clear.
+The webdriverio testing library is very lightweight but that also means its a very barebones, when testing it the tests were not as simple to write and the output for failing tests was not very clear.
 ```js
 const assert = require("assert");